Finding a doctor or dentist

 If you decide to take private dental insurance, check that you are covered for pre-existing conditions, the excess and maximum caps, and which dentists you can visit.

 You pay the dentist upfront after treatment and then you can claim reimbursement from the CNS for between 80-100% of the cost.
 Full reimbursement is given for surgical or dental extractions and gum or dental care such as tartar removal.
-Orthodontic treatment is fully covered if treatment begins before a child is 17 years old.
+Orthodontic treatment is covered, if treatment begins before a child is 17 years old, but check the amount you will be reimbursed, as it can be far less than the orthodontic charges.

 Out of hours or emergencies